Book Summary: Team Topologies | Organizing Business and Technology Teams for Fast Flow

 Tobys Top Takeaway: 🎁

-However, as the book explains, high collaboration within the team is good but it's ideal to have minimal collaboration outside your team.
+However, as the Team Topologies book explains, high collaboration within the team is good but it's ideal to have minimal collaboration outside your team.
 When high collaboration is needed across teams this increases cognitive load and time to deliver.

-Therefore what's really crucial is knowing when teams should collaborate instead of using another form interaction such as "X-as-a-service"
+Therefore what's really crucial is knowing when teams should collaborate instead of using another form of interaction such as "X-as-a-service"

 Fast flow requires restricting communication between teams team collaboration is important for grey areas of development, where discovery and expertise are needed to make progress, but in areas where execution prevails not discovery, communication becomes an unnecessary overhead.